tevaughan/dungeon/README.md

  - [enum.h](src/lib/enum.h), which is copyrighted by Anton Bachin and distributed under the terms of the BSD two-clause (FreeBSD) license and
- - [catch.hpp](src/test/catch.hpp), which is copyrighted by Two Blue Cubes Ltd. and distributed under the Boost Software License, Version 1.0.
+ - [catch.hpp](src/test/catch.hpp), which is copyrighted by Two Blue Cubes Ltd. and distributed under the terms of the Boost Software License, Version 1.0.